asefatesfay/aws-ecommerce-platform/dsa-roadmap/30-dynamic-programming/README.md

 **Complexity:**
 - Brute force enumeration: Time `O(2^n)`, Space `O(n)` (plus dedup storage if required)
 - DP with last-seen map: Time `O(n)`, Space `O(n)`

+**Quick Quiz:**
+1. Why does each new character seem to double the subsequence count at first?
+2. Why do repeated characters force a subtraction term?
+3. What should the answer be for a string with all unique characters of length `n`?

+---

+## Pattern-Recognition Drill Set

+Do these before naming the pattern.
+For each one, answer:
+1. What is the state?
+2. What is the transition?
+3. Is top-down or bottom-up cleaner here?

+### Drill 1

+You can take 1 or 2 moves at a time to reach the end of a staircase.
+Count how many ways exist.

+### Drill 2

+You are given item weights and values and can take each item at most once.
+Maximize value under a capacity limit.

+### Drill 3

+A robot moves only right or down in a grid with obstacles removed.
+Count the number of valid paths.

+### Drill 4

+Two strings are given.
+You may delete from either side of a prefix comparison and want the best common ordered match.

+### Drill 5

+You can take or skip each house, but taking one blocks its adjacent neighbors.
+Maximize total money.

+### Drill 6

+You are given a dictionary and a string.
+Determine whether some prefix cut sequence covers the whole string.

+### Drill 7

+At each index in an array, you may extend the current streak or restart at the current value.
+Maximize the final streak score.

+### Drill 8

+You build answers for prefixes of a string, but repeated characters cause duplicate counts that must be removed.

 ---